 Consumers and technology alike have developed.
 We’ll let the numbers speak for themselves: According to Forbes, 81 % of consumers have searched for information online before making a purchase.

 That is why we need to stop treating customers on the foundation that they don’t know what they want.
 This means you no longer need to walk around and strive to scream the loudest about your company’s products or services.
 With inbound marketing, you don’t need to look for customers at all, because the customer finds you.

 Briefly summarised: What is inbound marketing?

 Inbound marketing is about offering relevant and useful information.
 The methodology consists of these three stages: attract, engage and delight.
 Each of these stages should offer potential customers different information, based on where the customer is in their buyer’s journey.

 Is the person ready to buy or are they just reading up on their challenge?
 Is this the type of customers your company wants?
 Each stage of the inbound process answers these questions and helps you establish a relationship with the customer – also after the deal has been closed.

 This is the very foundation of inbound that makes the methodology so brilliant and successful.
 Inbound lets you take into use the many different marketing techniques you might already have started implementing, like SEO, content marketing and social media.

 Attract more potential customers, treat them as human beings and delight them with fantastic content that is relevant and useful for these exact people.
 This is inbound.

 Want to learn more about inbound marketing?
-You can download our free guide that introduces you to everything you need to know about this type of marketing and sales.
+Download our free guide that introduces you to everything you need to know about this type of marketing and sales via the link below.